 I am a pediatric surgeon with special training in surgical oncology and minimally invasive procedures.
 I am dedicated to the treatment of children with cancer, and I cannot imagine a more rewarding career.
 While I have the experience and training to treat children with any malignancy, my primary areas of interest are renal tumors, liver tumors, neuroblastoma, sarcomas, thyroid cancers, and the management of inherited colon cancer syndromes.
-When necessary and appropriate, I hope to expand the use of minimally invasive surgery in our patients.
+When necessary and appropriate, I hope to expand the use of minimally invasive surgery and surgical navigation techniques in our patients.

 On the national level, I participate in the development and management of national pediatric oncology trials for liver tumors and sarcomas through the Children’s Oncology Group.

 Nothing makes my day better than interacting with the children I care for, and there can be no greater joy than seeing one of them recover from their surgery and beat a cancer that so many others thought they could not or would not survive.
 I treat each patient as if he or she were a part of my own family, and I hope that if your child is diagnosed with cancer my colleagues and I can help guide you through your child’s advanced, multidisciplinary care here at MSK.

 - Clinical Expertise: Pediatric Surgical Oncology; Pediatric Minimally Invasive Surgery; Surgical Management of Metastatic Childhood Cancer; Pediatric Renal Tumors; Pediatric Endoscopy and Colorectal Surgery

 - Education: MD, University of Virginia School of Medicine; MPH, Harvard School of Public Health

 - Residencies: Pediatrics, Children's Hospital of Philadelphia; Surgery, University of Pennsylvania Medical Center, Emory University Hospital, and University of Michigan Medical Center